-Fetal/neonatal Adverse Reactions
+Fetal/neonatal adverse reactions

-Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with ZUBSOLV sublingual tablets.
+Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with BUNAVAIL.

 Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea, and/or failure to gain weight.
-Signs of neonatal withdrawal usually occur in the first days after birth.
+Signs of neonatal withdrawal usually occur in the first days of birth.
 The duration and severity of neonatal opioid withdrawal syndrome may vary.
-Observe newborns for signs of neonatal opioid withdrawal syndrome and manage accordingly [see Warnings and Precautions (5.5)].
+Observe newborns for signs and neonatal opioid withdrawal syndrome and manage accordingly [see Warnings and Precautions (5.5)].